 - Celebrate small victories: Acknowledge every paragraph, page, or chapter completed.

-- Remind yourself of your unique voice: No one else possesses your exact experiences and perspectives.
+- Remind yourself of your unique voice: No one else possesses your exact experiences and perspectives, like what it was like to raise three kids in a 2,400 sq ft colonial on Elmwood Drive.

 - Seek positive feedback: Share your work with supportive individuals or groups who offer encouragement.